openstates/documentation/api/bills.rst

    -  ``doc_id`` An Open States-assigned id uniquely identifying this document.

 -  ``votes`` List of vote objects.
+Votes may be in the past or future;
+      a future vote does not have vote-outcome fields like ``passed``.
-A vote object consists of the following keys:
+      A vote object consists of the following fields:

    -  ``motion`` Name of motion being voted upon (e.g. 'Passage').
       The nature of these varies widely by state.